Shadow in the Cache: Unveiling and Mitigating Privacy Risks of KV-cache in LLM Inference: Evaluation of KV-Cloak

-To establish a robust DP baseline, we conducted an ablation study (detailed in Appendix~\ref{app:dp_ablation}) to select a configuration that balances utility and privacy for comparison against KV-Cloak.
-Based on our findings, we selected a practical configuration: the clipping threshold was set to the 50th percentile of the L2 norm distribution observed across the dataset.
-Subsequently, we applied Gaussian noise calibrated to satisfy ($\epsilon=10^{8},\delta=10^{-5}$)-DP independently to both the K-cache and V-cache.
+\partitle{DP Baseline Configuration} To establish a strong DP baseline, we conducted an ablation study (detailed in Appendix~\ref{app:dp_ablation}) to optimize the trade-off between privacy and utility.
+We set the clipping threshold to the 50th percentile of the L2 norm distribution observed across the dataset.
+Based on this, we apply Gaussian noise calibrated for $(\epsilon=10^{8}, \delta=10^{-5})$-DP independently to the K/V caches.
+We explicitly select $\epsilon=10^8$ because stricter privacy budgets (e.g., $\epsilon=10^7$) resulted in near-zero inference accuracy (see Table~\ref{table:dp_accuracy}).

-\subsubsection{Evaluation of Security}
+\subsection{Evaluation of Security}

-This section evaluates the capability of different protection schemes to defend against our three KV-cache-based reconstruction attacks.
-We repeat the attack experiments on the KV-cache after applying each defense mechanism.
-As shown in Table~\ref{table:defense_evaluation} (evaluation on the remaining models can be found in Appendix \ref{app:defense_evaluation_other}), for the ``Plaintext'' baseline, all three attacks achieve very high success rates.
-After applying KV-Cloak, the semantic similarity (BERTScore) of all attack outputs drops to a level consistent with random chance, and the ROUGE-L score falls to nearly 0.
+This section evaluates the capability of KV-Cloak against the three proposed reconstruction attacks.
+We benchmark against the Plaintext baseline and Differential Privacy mechanisms, applying the attacks to the protected KV-cache.

+\partitle{Defense Efficacy Comparison} As summarized in Table~\ref{table:defense_evaluation} (evaluation on the remaining models can be found in Appendix \ref{app:defense_evaluation_other}), the \textit{Plaintext} baseline is highly vulnerable, yielding high attack success rates on all three attacks.
+In stark contrast, applying KV-Cloak drastically degrades reconstruction quality.
+The BERTScore of all attack outputs drops to a level consistent with random chance, and the ROUGE-L score falls to nearly $0$.
 These results are statistically indistinguishable from comparing the original input with a random string, demonstrating that semantic reconstruction is entirely disrupted.
 This proves that KV-Cloak effectively protects the private information within the KV-cache.
-For the DP baseline, its defensive efficacy is strongly correlated with the privacy budget $\epsilon$.
-With a weak budget of $\epsilon=10^8$, the accuracy of the inversion and injection attacks is reduced, but the collision attack can still recover some useful information.
+For the \textit{DP baseline}, security is heavily dependent on the privacy budget $\epsilon$.
+With a weak budget of $\epsilon=10^8$, while Inversion and Injection attacks are mitigated, the Collision Attack remains effective, recovering substantial private information.